Cannabis ruderalis

 Cannabis ruderalis is a variety, subspecies, or species of Cannabis native to Central and Eastern Europe and Russia.
-It contains a relatively low quantity of psychoactive compound tetrahydrocannabinol (THC) Some scholars accept C. ruderalis as its own species due to its unique traits and phenotypes which distinguish it from C. indica and C. sativa; others debate whether ruderalis is a subdivision under C. sativa.
+It contains a relatively low quantity of psychoactive compound tetrahydrocannabinol (THC) and does not require photoperiod to blossom (unlike C. indica and C. sativa).
+Some scholars accept C. ruderalis as its own species due to its unique traits and phenotypes which distinguish it from C. indica and C. sativa; others debate whether ruderalis is a subspecies under C. sativa.

 Description

-Cannabis ruderalis is smaller than other species of Cannabis, rarely growing over 2 ft in height.
-According to one source, the plants have "thin, slightly fibrous stems" with little branching.
+This species is smaller than other species of the genus, rarely growing over 2 ft in height.
+The plants have "thin, slightly fibrous stems" with little branching.
 The foliage is typically open with large leaves.
 C. ruderalis reaches maturity much quicker than other species of Cannabis, typically 5–7 weeks after being planted from seed.

 Unlike other species of the genus, C. ruderalis enters the flowering stage based on the plant's maturity rather than its light cycle.
-With C. sativa and C. indica varieties, it is possible to keep the plant in the vegetative state indefinitely by maintaining a long daylight cycle.
-C. ruderalis, however, will enter the flowering stage regardless of daily light duration.
-Cannabis geneticists today refer to this feature as "auto-flowering" when C. ruderalis is cross-bred.
+With C. sativa and C. indica varieties, the plant stays in the vegetative state indefinitely as long as a long daylight cycle is maintained.
+Cannabis geneticists today refer to this feature as "autoflowering" when C. ruderalis is cross-bred.

-It has less tetrahydrocannabinal (THC) in its resin compared to other Cannabis species but is often high in cannabidiol (CBD).
+Regarding its cannabinoid profile, it usually contains less tetrahydrocannabinol (THC) in its resin compared to other Cannabis species but is often high in cannabidiol (CBD).

 Taxonomy

+Species description

-It is widely accepted in the botany community that C. ruderalis is its own species, rather than a subspecies from C. sativa.
-It was classified in 1924 by D. E. Janischewsky, noting the visible differences in seed, shape and size from previously classified Cannabis sativa.
-C. ruderalis represent feral types of Cannabis which tend to have higher CBD levels, and do not depend on seasonal light changes to commence the flowering process.
+There is no consensus in the botany community that C. ruderalis is one separate species, rather than a subspecies from C. sativa.
+It was first described in 1924 by D. E. Janischewsky, noting the visible differences in the fruits' seed (an achene), shape and size from previously classified Cannabis sativa.

-C. ruderalis occupies regions farther north in latitude.
-Chemotaxonomic analysis reveals that C. ruderalis is shown to have lower tetrahydrocannabinol levels compared to feral and domesticated genotypes of C. sativa.
+Genomic studies

+Recently, genomic DNA studies utilizing molecular markers and different varieties of plants from diverse geographical origins have been employed to enrich the Cannabis taxonomy discussion.
+In 2005, Hillig reinforced the polytypic classification system based on allozyme variation at 17 genomic loci.
+Hillig's approach, proposed a more detailed taxonomy encompassing three species with seven subspecies or varieties: